 Upon first inspection, the Cairn Adventure might seem like a goofy, wannabe-thong type sandal not suited for extended trail use.
 You may even think that it caters only to barefoot enthusiasts.
 These are both valid first impressions perhaps warranted by the Cairn's unconventional design.
-However, it takes just a quick jaunt up your favorite trailhead to prove that these sandals are fully committed to getting after it.
+However, it takes just a quick jaunt up your favorite trail to prove that these sandals are fully committed to getting after it.

 The Cairn Adventure is an astoundingly rugged sandal for how light it is.
 It's capable of doing it all.